-It is the intention of Harlem Township to create a district which will regulate future commercial development and foster expansion and rehabilitation of existing facilities to provide the atmosphere and opportunity to develop neighborhood-oriented office facilities which are small, pleasant, safe and convenient to the neighborhood.
+The Neighborhood Office District is created to regulate development of office uses in the township and to foster expansion and rehabilitation of existing facilities to provide office facilities which are small, pleasant, safe, and convenient to the neighborhood.

-The provisions of this article of the Zoning Resolution shall apply to all proposed uses which are designed to serve the local community.
+The provisions of this Article of the Zoning Resolution shall apply to proposed uses permitted herein which are designed to serve the local community.

-Within the Neighborhood Office District (C-1) the following uses, developed in accordance with other provisions of this resolution, shall be permitted.
+Within the Neighborhood Office District (C-1) the following uses, developed in accordance with other provisions of this Resolution, shall be permitted.

-- A. Office facilities for the providing of personal services such as insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians, dentists, osteopaths, chiropractors, podiatrists or other allied medical, dental or optical fields, accountants, architects and engineers. - B. Offices of credit agencies, personal credit institutions or loan offices, provided that no drive-in windows are provided. - C. Offices of veterinarians. - D. Other offices, similar in nature or character, as determined by the Zoning Commission. - E. Temporary structures such as mobile offices and temporary buildings of a non-residential character may be used incidental to construction work on the premises or on adjacent public projects or during a period while the permanent structure is being constructed.
-The user of said structure shall obtain a permit for such temporary use, which permit shall be valid for six (6) months and may be renewed not more than twice.
+- A. Office facilities for providing of personal services such as credit agencies, insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians or veterinarians, and other licensed medical fields, accountants, financial planners, architects, and engineers. - B. Other offices, similar in nature or character, as determined by the Zoning Inspector. - C. Temporary structures such as mobile offices and temporary buildings of a non-residential character may be used incidental to construction work on the premises or on adjacent public projects or during a period while the permanent structure is being constructed.
+The user of said structure shall obtain a zoning permit for such temporary use, which permit shall be valid for six (6) months and may be renewed not more than twice.
 Renewal of the permit shall be at the discretion of the Zoning Inspector on finding of reasonable progress toward completion of the permanent structure or project.
 The Zoning Inspector may require provisions for sanitary waste disposal, solid waste disposal and water supply, as he/she deems necessary.
-The fees for such permit and renewals thereof shall be established by the Township Trustees.
+The fees for such permit and renewals thereof shall be established by the Board of Township Trustees.
 Said temporary structure shall be removed not later than ten (10) days after expiration of said permit.
 No unit shall be occupied as a residence without approval of the Board of Zoning Appeals as granted in compliance with provisions of Article XXVIII of this Resolution.

 Within this zoning district the following uses may be permitted, subject to the conditions and restrictions imposed by the Board of Zoning Appeals pursuant to the provisions of Article XXVIII of this Resolution.
 Conditionally permitted uses shall be considered abandoned if said use or uses are not commenced within one (1) year from the date of approval by the Board of Zoning Appeals, or are discontinued for a period in excess of two (2) years.
 Unless the conditional use permit specifically provides that the grant shall be permanent and shall run with the land, the sale or conveyance of the land and/or structure wherein the same is located or upon which the same is granted shall void the conditional use permit, and the subsequent owner(s) or his agent shall be required to reapply for a continuation and/or modification of such uses(s) to the Board of Zoning Appeals.
-A designation by the Board of Zoning Appeals that a permit is permanent and shall run with the land does not affect the right of authorities to revoke the permit for failure to comply with the conditions imposed.
+A designation by the Board of Zoning Appeals that a permit is permanent and shall run with the land does not affect the right of the Board of Zoning Appeals to revoke the permit for failure to comply with the conditions imposed.
 No conditional use shall be implemented until a permit of compliance is issued by the Zoning Inspector.